 This section introduces our model of neuro-symbolic concurrent stochastic games (NS-CSGs).
-We restrict attention to two-agent (which we also refer to as two-player) games as we are concerned with zero-sum games in which there are two agents with directly opposing objectives.
+We restrict our attention to two-agent (which we also refer to as two-player) games, as we are concerned with zero-sum games, in which there are two agents with directly opposing objectives.
 However, the approach extends to multi-agent games, by allowing the agents to form two coalitions with directly opposing objectives.
-An (two-agent) NS-CSG comprises two interacting neuro-symbolic agents acting in a shared, continuous-state environment.
-Each agent has finitely many local states and actions, and is endowed with a perception mechanism implemented as an NN through which it can observe the state of the environment, storing the observations locally in percepts.
+Our results depend on the uniqueness of value functions, and therefore do not extend to more than two coalitions.